Should I Sell My Tesla?

 If you’re tired of intermittent power and auto-pilot issues, it may be time to sell that Tesla.
 Maybe you’re worried about the lifespan of your battery, move on before it’s too late.
 And selling your Tesla now means you could make a little money in the process.

-In the second quarter of 2022 (April-June) Teslas on the Carmigo auction platform sold for nearly 15% more than the average dealership trade-in price.
+In the second quarter of 2022 (April-June) Teslas on the Carmigo Marketplace sold for nearly 15% more than the average dealership trade-in price.

 The already inflated price of used Teslas was even higher for our sellers.